 What should you include in your return policy to make it clear?

 - Condition for return.
 Will you accept used or installed parts?
 Is it okay if the package was opened, but the part was never used?
 Determining what parts and accessories you are willing to accept for returns will make it easier for you to work with customers when they initiate the return process.

 - Will you offer free shipping?
 Free shipping is a great way to assure your customers that they can purchase from you with confidence, but you also need to keep your margin in mind.
 Do the possible future sales from this customer outweigh the cost of free shipping?
-Also keep in mind that 82% of customers are more likely to complete a sale if free return shipping is offered.
+Also, keep in mind that 82% of customers are more likely to complete a sale if free return shipping is offered.

 - How will the refund be processed?
-Will you refund your customer the full price, or allow them to exchange for a different part?
+Will you refund your customer the full price or allow them to exchange for a different part?
 This should be very clearly stated in your policy.